bmershon/d3-equidecompose/README.md

 Compute the *[equidecomposition](http://www.ctralie.com/Teaching/COMPSCI290/Lectures/Intro/)* of one polygon into a polygon of equal area.
 A decomposition produces polygons which can be rearranged by rigid translation and rotation to form another polygon.

+## TODO

+- [ ] Use Sutherland-Hodgman clipping algorithm to clip common squares for two triangles of equal area against one another.
+- [ ] Implement generalized equidecomposition for any two simple polygon (without self-intersections or holes).

 #### Triangle to Square Decomposition

 To decompose a source triangle into a square of equal area: